CultivateHQ/cultivateHQ.com/README.md

 ## Publishing Changes

 We have had some issues now with using `middleman-deploy` to deploy over `sftp` to a static site.
-Issues as in it was missing all the stylesheets and javascript or, on upgrading, it fails with a message saying that deploy is an old an usupported plugin type.
+Issues as in it was missing all the stylesheets and JavaScript or, on upgrading, it fails with a message saying that deploy is an old an usupported plugin type.
 So to deploy, run

 ```
 ./bin/deploy